ucsf-iam/UcsfLdapOrm/README.md

 ```
 /**
- * Represents a MyPerson object class, which is a subclass of InetOrgPerson
+ * Represents a ComExamplePerson object class, which is a subclass of InetOrgPerson
  *
- * @ObjectClass("myPerson")
+ * @ObjectClass("comExamplePerson")
  * @SearchDn("ou=people,dc=example,dc=come")
  * @Dn("uid={{ entity.uid }},ou=people,dc=example,dc=com")
  */
-class MyPerson extends InetOrgPerson
+class ComExamplePerson extends InetOrgPerson
 {
     /**
-     * @Attribute("thing")
+     * @Attribute("comExampleFavoriteIceCreamFlavor")
      * @Must()
      * @ArrayField()
      *
-     * The @Attribute annotation relates the $thing member variable to the 'thing' attribute
+     * The @Attribute annotation relates the $comExampleFavoriteIceCreamFlavor member variable to the
-     * within the MyPerson object class in LDAP
+     * 'comExampleFavoriteIceCreamFlavor' attribute within the ComExamplePerson object class in LDAP.
+     * You don't have to name the PHP variable the same as your attribute name, but it helps to be
+     * consistent in this way.
      *
      * The @Must annotation requires this attribute to not be empty when persisting back to LDAP.
-If a @Must requirement
+If
-     * is not satisfied, attempting to persist the entry will throw a MissingMustAttributeException.
+     * a @Must requirement is not satisfied, attempting to persist the entry will throw
+     * a MissingMustAttributeException.
      *
      * The @ArrayField aannotation tells the LDAP Entity Manager, repositories and services to treat
      * this attribute as a multi-value LDAP field.
 This is unfortunately backwards from LDAP's default
-     * to multi-value.
-This will probably not be "fixed".
+     * to multi-value an attribute.
+Baring miracles (i.e. finding the time), this will probably not be "fixed".
+     *
      */
-    protected $thing;
+    protected $comExampleFavoriteIceCreamFlavor;

     ...

-    public function getThing() {
+    public function getComExampleFavoriteIceCreamFlavor() {
-        return $this->thing;
+        return $this->comExampleFavoriteIceCreamFlavor;
     }

-    public function setThing($thing) {
+    public function setComExampleFavoriteIceCreamFlavor($comExampleFavoriteIceCreamFlavor) {
-        $this->thing = $thing;
+        $this->comExampleFavoriteIceCreamFlavor = $comExampleFavoriteIceCreamFlavor;
     }

     ...